bharatsim/BharatSim/documentation.md

 ## About BharatSim

-To analyze and predict behaviour of complex events such as COVID19 pandemic, one needs an ability to create hypothetical scenarios and simulate them iteratively.
-Agent based modeling is a technique which is used to create such models.
+To analyse and predict behaviour of complex events such as COVID19 pandemic, one needs an ability to create hypothetical scenarios and simulate them iteratively.
+Agent based modelling is a technique which is used to create such models.
 As the domain itself is complex, building & implementing these agent based models is even more challenging.
 Good models would help us predict the timing of potential surges in health care requirements, making it easier to allocate resources in a timely manner.
 They would also enable us to compare the merits of different non-pharmaceutical interventions as the epidemic proceeds, while helping us understand, say, the role of underlying asymptomatic infections in spreading the disease.
 Models developed for other countries will simply not take into account the many complexities such as its unique demographics, the patchy state of health care, stratified social structures and complex ecological gradients of India.
 The inputs that are required for such modelling must be collated from multiple sources, including imperfect and not easily usable government data, requiring both local knowledge and considerable experience in how to gather and interpret them.
 Hence the need for an epidemic modelling framework tailored to Indian needs, with potential applications beyond its immediate use for COVID-19 modelling.